altsol/redmine_mattermost/README.md

 This plugin posts updates to issues in your Redmine installation to a Mattermost channel.

-Redmine Supported versions: 2.0.x - 3.1.x (3.2.x is not yet tested but should work).
+Redmine Supported versions: 2.0.x - 3.2.x.

 ## Screenshot